DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 * In Kavan’s ailing years, a tyrant named King Dostron the Hellborn invaded the valley with his army, scattering the First Folk and destroying their homes.
 He dammed up the Luna River to make farmland, and shattered the First Folks’ faith in the Ladies Three.
 When Dostron died, his armies withdrew and abandoned his fortress, but the First Folk remained apart and weak.
 * When Strahd invaded the valley hundreds of years later, many members of the druidic caste—still angered by Kavan’s betrayal and Dostron’s oppression—sought out his protection.
 A great schism split the First Folk, with those who opposed Strahd retreating to Soldav and those who favored Strahd remaining within the Svalich Wood.
 Today, Barovians know them as the Mountain Folk and the Forest Folk.
 * The land of Barovia, which the First Folk once called “Cerunnos"—meaning “fertile land"—has been corrupted by Strahd’s will and magic.
 Kavan doesn’t understand the nature of Strahd’s corruption, but he knows that Strahd draws power from the land, and that this profane connection causes great suffering to the creatures and landscape of the valley.
 To learn how to cleanse Strahd’s corruption, the players must travel to Soldav to seek the guidance of an elder of the faith of the Rozana among the Mountain Folk.
 (Only an elder of the faith of the Rozana can conjure and maintain the mist that shields Soldav from outsiders.)
 * Soldav is hidden somewhere in the Balinok Mountains, protected by a shroud of enchanted mist.
 So long as the mist remains, Soldav’s enemies can never find it, nor can they remember where it lies.
 Kavan remembers only the landmark that marks its entrance: a place in the mountains where two waterfalls run together.
-* Svarog’s wand, though the Forest Folk believe it to be a marker of status, is a relic of Soldav.
-Should the players find the stone that marks Soldav’s entrance, they can open the way by pressing the wand against it.
+"Without a token of the Ladies, however," he warns, "you will never find the entrance, nor will Soldav's elders grant you entry."

 If the players ask why Kavan withheld this information during their initial meeting, he truthfully tells them that he sought to avoid revealing Soldav’s existence to Strahd’s servants or spies.
 “I betrayed my people once by choice," he rumbles.
 “I will not betray them a second time through foolish indiscretion."

-As the conversation comes to a close, Kavan informs the players that, while he cannot give it to them directly, he can tell them where to find the spear that he stole from the Forest Fane of the Huntress.
-“Its power waned when I took it, and it has no doubt grown ever-weaker since," he says.
-“But, should it serve your purposes, you can find it in the tomb of King Dostron, who claimed it from my tent when my chiefdom crumbled in the wake of his armies."
+As the conversation comes to a close, Kavan informs the players that, while he cannot give it to them directly, he can tell them where to find the spear that he stole from the Forest Fane of the Huntress, whose return may convince the people of Soldav to grant them entry.
+“The spear's power waned when I took it, and it has no doubt grown ever-weaker since," he says.
+"But, should it serve your purposes, you can find it in the tomb of King Dostron, who claimed it from my tent when my chiefdom crumbled in the wake of his armies."

 Kavan can inform the players that the tomb of King Dostron was hewn from the stone beneath Dostron’s fortress, which Dostron built in the eastern mountains.
 (Kavan doesn’t know where to find the ruins of Dostron’s fortress, however.)
 Should they find it, however, Kavan asks that they take it to the shrine of the Ladies Three in Soldav, to reconsecrate it in the sacred spring there and redeem his past mistakes.

 When the players depart, Kavan bids them farewell, offering: “Go with the blessings of the Ladies Three, if they still listen."
-## K6b.
+## J6b.
 Returning the Gem
 If the players return the gem to Davian Martikov at the Wizard of Wines, he is deeply grateful, and warms to them considerably compared to his prior prickly demeanor.
 (He is, of course, still a grumpy old man at heart.)

 If asked, Davian now willingly shares the following information: